 3. Better Blood Sugar

 The number one way to fight high blood sugar is to eat more fiber.
-Its slows down absorption of sugars in the blood stream and as a result can help improve how hungry you are all day long, not to mention balance your cortisol levels that cause stress.
+It slows down the absorption of sugars in the bloodstream and as a result can help improve how hungry you are all day long, not to mention balance your cortisol levels that cause stress.
 Animal foods have been found to raise blood sugar, despite the myth that they help fight it.

 4. Lower Rates of Cancer